A fast algorithm for maximal propensity score matching: Simulation comparison with nearest neighbor matching

 The simulation results for the case $K=L=100$ are summarized in the following table, where the means for the values plotted on Fig.~2--4 are presented:\\

 The next table presents the means for the case $K=L=1000$:\\

 We see that if we want to minimize the average distance between the scores of paired observations then we may choose GNNM with rematching (\ref{suborder}).
-But if we want to minimize the maximal distance between the scores in pairs then we may prefer Algorithm~A. However a limitation of the simulation is that the treatment and control groups are of the same size.
-For instance, Algorithm~A may tend to produce pairs with lesser propensity scores of matched controls than those of the corresponding matched treated objects if the control group is significantly larger than the treatment group.
-For explicit practical recommendations an extensive simulation comparison may be needed, like that in Austin (2014).
-Note that Austin (2014) does not consider optimal matching with caliper, one of the reasons probably being the lack of widely available software fully implementing non-complete optimal matching with caliper.
+But if we want to minimize the maximal distance between the scores in pairs then we may prefer Algorithm~A.

 The other argument for choosing Algorithm~A may be its complexity.
 If we have to match ``big data'', the complexity may be of more importance than the accuracy of matching.